 and $R(6)=P(2)$, $R(7)=P(1)$, where $P(1),P(2)$ are points from the previous step of construction.
 In the end we have constructed five new polygons.
 What is important vertices on the boundary of given region coincide with the corresponding vertices from the neighboring regions (Figure \ref{KON6}).

-We take the next iterative step of the approximation of the von Koch snowflake and we observe that again we can cover the neighborhood of the boundary by the lime and blue regions. \\ In every region we repeat the construction according to the color of the region.
-Let us observe that in the next generation every lime region will have 3 subregions (lime,blue,lime) and every blue region will have 5 subregions (lime,blue,blue,blue,lime).
-Since the vertices of neighboring polygons coincide we can repeat the construction inductively.\\ Let $K_n$ be $n$-th approximation of the von the Koch snowflake.
-By $G_n$ we denote the set covered by polygons from $n$-th generation of the construction, where $G_0$ is just six pointed star in middle of von Koch snowflake.\\ The polygons on the $n$-th step of the construction almost cover the set $K_{n+2}$ (except a narrow strip next to the boundary).
+We take the next iterative step of the approximation of von Koch's snowflake and we observe that again we can cover the neighborhood of the boundary by the lime and blue regions. \\ In every region we repeat the construction according to the color of the region.
+Let us observe that in the next generation every lime region has 3 subregions (lime,blue,lime) and every blue region has 5 subregions (lime,blue,blue,blue,lime).
+Since the vertices of neighboring polygons coincide we can repeat the construction inductively.\\ Let $K_n$ be $n$-th approximation of von Koch's snowflake.
+By $G_n$ we denote the set covered by polygons from $n$-th generation of the construction, where $G_0$ is just the six pointed star in middle of von Koch's snowflake.\\ The polygons on the $n$-th step of the construction almost cover the set $K_{n+2}$ (except a narrow strip next to the boundary).
 Observe that we always perform the same construction on lime and blue regions.
-However the regions on n-th step are scaled copies of regions from the second step with a scale $\frac{1}{3^{n-2}}$ for $n\geq 2$.
+However the regions on n-th step are the scaled copies of regions from the second step with a scale $\frac{1}{3^{n-2}}$ for $n\geq 2$.
 Therefore there exists a constant $C>0$ such that

 Since for $k\in \mathbb{N}$ we have $K_n\subset K_{n+k}$ and for any $x\in K_n$ the sequence $\operatorname{dist}(x,\partial K_{n+j})$ is non-increasing.
 We get

 Therefore